 Apache Deny Access to URL, Files & Directory

-Sometimes you may need to limit access to URL, files & directories on your website, due to their sensitive information.
+Apache is a popular web server that provides tons of access control features for web administrators.
+While running a website, you may need to limit access to URL, files & directories, due to their sensitive information.
 Apache makes it easy to restrict access using Deny and Allow server directives.
 In this article, we will look at how to deny access to URL, File & Directory in Apache web server.

 Apache Deny Access to URL, Files & Directory